 Campus presentations aren’t enough to reach and engage with every student on campus.
 You can reach more students with a two-way communications app that empowers students to interact with campus officials in a way they are most comfortable with, texting.

 Campus officials across departments like Admissions, Campus Safety, Title IX, Housing, can leverage routable confidential chats to receive real-time information or requests for assistance.
 A two-way communications app branded for your campus builds positive relationships between students and campus officials and empowers students to share timely safety and key information in the way they feel most comfortable.

 Schools, churches, outdoor events.
 There are a growing number of targets in each of our communities.
 Delay in notifying Campus Safety of suspicious activity or threats slows down the resolution of any incidents putting your campus’s safety at risk.

 Technology today enables fast action by those on and off campus to send anonymous tips or trigger a panic call direct to Campus Safety.
-With two clicks, an emergency notification can be sent for an evacuation to clear the area enabling Campus Safety to respond to the scene.
+With three clicks, an emergency notification can be sent for an evacuation to clear the area enabling Campus Safety to respond to the scene.

 The more information responders have before they arrive at the scene improves their response time, situational awareness, and could save a life.

 Segregated departments and siloed communications deny higher education institutions the crucial information they need to respond and coordinate a response during an on-going incident.

 When parents and the media require real-time updates, staff cannot waste time organizing dial-ins and call lists.
 Instead, a 1-click conference bridge gets everyone on the line instantly to execute the plan.

 Since there’s no limit to the number messages, or recipients, every selected staff member can send internal notifications for fast communication that prevents delayed response and misinformation.